tomatolog/manticore/docs/5_searching/extended_query_syntax.rst

 ZONE operator affects the query until the next field or ZONE limit operator, or the closing parenthesis.
-It only works on the indexes built with zones support (see `the section called “index\_zones” <../index_configuration_options/indexzones.html>`__) and will be ignored otherwise.
+It only works on the indexes built with zones support (see `the section called “index\_zones” <../index_configuration_options/indexzones.md>`__) and will be ignored otherwise.

-<b>ZONESPAN limit operator</b>, added in 2.1.1-beta, is similar to the
+<b>ZONESPAN limit operator</b> is similar to the ZONE operator, but
-ZONE operator, but requires the match to occur in a single contiguous span.
+requires the match to occur in a single contiguous span.
 In the example above, ``(ZONESPAN:th hello world)&gt;`` would not match the document, since “hello” and “world” do not occur within the same span.

-<b>MAYBE</b> operator was added in 2.2.3-beta.
-It works much like \|
+<b>MAYBE</b> operator works much like \| operator but doesn't return
-operator but doesn't return documents which match only right subtree expression.
+documents which match only right subtree expression.